synaptics-astra/doc/linux/index.rst

 partition.
 The ``misc`` partition is initialized when an image is flashed (eMMC) or by SU-Boot on first boot (SPI).

+See :ref:`ab_boot` for more information on A/B Booting.

 .. note::

     When ``misc`` is initialized to will default to Slot A.